 End your night indulging in pasta and pizza from the smallest hole in the wall you can find!
 And don’t forget about Italian gelato on the beach for dessert, because you’re in Italy!
 You’ve GOT TO have gelato everyday!

 Day 5: Venice

 TIP: Dress appropriately for the churches or else you’ll be forced to buy paper ponchos and skirts to wear inside.
 You need to cover your shoulders and wear and appropriate length bottom to enter.

 Day 6: Drive to Switzerland

-Another long drive but it doesn’t count as a drive when you are winding through the Swiss Alps.
+Another long drive, but it doesn’t count as a drive when you are winding through the Swiss Alps.
 The drive from Venice to Lucerne is a little over 5 hours and the train is roughly 6.5 hours.

 From Verona to Lucerne, it will be about 4 1/2 hours of pure beauty!
 You will wind up the mountains passing through tunnels carved into mountains.
 After every tunnel pass, the scenery will be completely different and even more beautiful.

 Check into your hotel and head into town for some dinner.
 We spent an actual hour hunting down fondue for dinner, apparently fondue isn’t a thing in the summer!?
 People were making fun of us but who cares!
 WERE TOURISTS AND WERE PROUD!
 We eventually found a fondue spot and it was amazing to say the least.